J-Ramalho/industRial/docs/6_models.md

 12   1.6488            0.11997           NA
 ```

-In a case where we were doubtfull we could go further and make a statistical test to assess if a certain value was an outlier.
-Another usefull test is available in the  `{car}` package in this case to test outliers.
+In a case where we were doubtful we could go further and make a statistical test to assess if a certain value was an outlier.
+Another useful test is available in the  `{car}` package in this case to test outliers.
 We get a *Bonferroni* adjusted p value as NA confirming that there is no outlier in the data.

 ### Cooks distance {#cooks}